sawarniayush/sawarniayush.github.io/README.md

 ```
 .
 ├── _includes
-|   ├── publications.md                       # the Markdown file for publications
+|   └── publications.md                       # the Markdown file for publications
-|   └── services.md                           # the Markdown file for services
 ├── _layouts
 |   └── homepage.html                         #  the html template for the homepage
 ├── _sass